 The flood mitigation works proposed for the site have been modelled for wider impacts across the Caboolture River by Parsons Brinckerhoff (2007).
 The modelling indicates reductions of between 4cm to greater than 10cm in peak water levels downstream of the development.
+Cardno Lawson Treloar (2008) identify that dredging activities will slightly increase the tidal prism, and have relatively minor impacts on low tide water levels within the River and tidal flushing.
 This may have some effects on the way in which inter-tidal wetland areas in the river form by changing the hydrology and sedimentation patterns.
-However given the inherent variability in flooding events due to the natural variation in weather events and the natural dynamism of inter-tidal wetlands it is considered that the impacts will be minor or undistinguishable from background variability.
+However, given the inherent variability in flooding events due to the natural variation in weather events and the natural dynamism of inter-tidal wetlands it is considered that the impacts will be minor or undistinguishable from background variability (Parsons Brinckerhoff, 2007).

-The Ecology Lab (2007b) noted of potential concern:
+The Ecology Lab (2007) noted of potential concern: